 Cause The fungi Monilinia fructicola and M. laxa can incite both a blossom blight, a twig and branch dieback, and a fruit rot of several Prunus spp. including many ornamental and fruit trees.
 Fungi survive year to year on infected twigs, branches, old flower parts, or mummified fruit.
 Conidia are produced on infected plant debris in the tree when the temperature is above 40°F. A small, mushroom-like structure (apothecium) can be produced on fruit that drops to the ground.
 Wind and rain blow spores (conidia and ascospores) to healthy blossoms in spring to begin the infection process during wet weather.
 Infection does not occur below 50°F and will occur for M. laxa above 55°F. Flowers can be blighted any time floral tissue is exposed but are most susceptible at full bloom.
 More spores can be produced on this tissue, initiating several more disease cycles during the spring.
 Under severe conditions, non-flowering shoots or leaves can be infected directly.

 Both fruiting and ornamental cherries, peaches, nectarines, prunes, plums, almonds, and apricots are susceptible.
-Pome fruit can be susceptible under high disease pressure years.
-The disease is more of a problem west of the Cascades.
+Pome fruit, including quince, can be susceptible under high disease pressure years.
+The disease is more of a problem west of the Cascade Range.
 Surveys of eastern Washington packinghouses during 2000 and 2001 found very little brown rot on peaches and nectarines.

 Symptoms Infected flower parts turn light brown and may develop areas of buff-color (M. fructicola) or gray (M. laxa) spores.
 Infected petals may look water soaked, which can be mistaken for frost injury.
 Flowers generally collapse as the fungus invades through the pedicel.
 Infected flowers often adhere to twigs and spurs through harvest or even winter.